-In high school I took a class on economics where my teacher took off his outrageously large hat, threw it on the desk in front of the room, and continued by asking the class, “How much is this hat worth?”
+In high school, I took a class on economics where my teacher took off his huge hat, threw it on the desk in front of the room, and continued by asking the class, “How much is this hat worth?”

-The entire rest of the class went on to discuss perceived value, opportunity costs, and supply and demand.
-I’ll save the actual business talk to the economists, but I’m going to share with you what I learned that day while looking at that old, stinky straw hat.
+The entire rest of the class discussed perceived value, opportunity costs, and supply and demand.
+I’ll save the real business talk to the economists, but I’m going to share with you what I learned that day while looking at that old, stinky straw hat.

 What determines the price is the perceived value.

-By increasing the value of our image, the perceived value of our work, and the frequency in which we carry it out, we will by the very nature increase our revenues as entertainers.
-The following are a collection of ways to build perceived value in your work.
-Note also that some of the things listed are not just raising your perceived value, but your actual value.
-Make sure your clients are aware of how you’re increasing your value so that you can benefit from it.
+By increasing the value of our image, the perceived value of our work, and the frequency in which we carry it out, we will, by the very nature, increase our revenues as entertainers.
+The following is a collection of ways to build perceived value in your work.
+Note that some of the things listed are not just raising your perceived value but your actual value.
+Make sure your clients are aware of how you’re increasing your worth so that you can benefit from it.

 -Wear a Costume

-It doesn’t have to be a clown outfit, in fact, I recommend it is not.
+It doesn’t have to be a clown outfit.
+I recommend it is not.
 Just the same, you should have a professional image that you portray at every event by wearing the same (or similar) clothing that is clean, pressed, and presentable.

 Not only do they protect you, but they make you look like you’re worth ten times more than you would be without them.
 Contracts do not have to be complex.
 If you are looking for a great start, look up Todd Neufeld and his book on contracts for balloon entertainers, “Sign Here.”

 Have a professionally made business card.
 If your business card looks like it was printed at home or a high school drop-out made it on the computer in their spare time, it will reflect on your business accordingly.

 Web Site Tip: Look up other professional companies and mimic their designs and layouts so that you too can look just as experienced and design-savvy.